erlang/eep/eeps/eep-00XX.md

 =====================

 The solution above chose to extend the existing `fun` syntax and use `_` as a placeholder.
-Those exact details can be changed accordingly.
+The exact details can be changed accordingly.

 Note this EEP focuses on language changes, rather than runtime changes, because whatever solution is chosen must support configuration files,